-In the example, the Crown never provides consultation to First Nation communities to recognize and respect Immemorial rights or section 35 rights.
-Like Treaty Partners, these National Partners erode the Inherent Jurisdiction of communities and their rights-holders.
-Also like Treaty partners, National Partners are unaware of this.
+In the AFN example, the Crown does not consultation First Nation communities in recognition and respect of Immemorial rights or section 35 rights.
+Like Treaty Partners, National Partners erode the Inherent Jurisdiction of communities and their rights-holders.
+Also like Treaty partners, National Partners seem to be unaware of this.

 Governments in Canada need to partner with and consult, Indigenous communities and nations on rights-based policies.
 National organizations will continue to be needed by Indigenous communities, but they must be directed by, and held accountable to, Immemorial rights holders through agreements and funding contributions with communities or an Inherent Jurisdiction delegated by rights-holders.